yusuke817/RT1_3rd_assignment/README.md

 # Purpose and Summary
 I created second_assignment package in order to learn how to use ROS expecially in Pub/Sub communications and services.

+# Functions
+1. menu_ui for users to select the mode
+2. check_user_input for accepting the effective user input about selecting the mode
+3. print_goal for outputting the goal
+4. set_goal for deciding the coordinate -> check the destination is reachable or not
+5. get_goal for storing the goal
+6. goal_reached for checking whether reached or not
+7. cancel_goal for cancelling
+8. manual_driving
+9. assisted_driving
+10. set_user_vel
+11. choose_driving_mode
+12. main

 # Tasks
 ①Robot can drive in the circuit automatically without crashing on the walls.
 <br>